 If the specified user has no sudo privileges on the remote machine, only a CPU device is available for inference.
-If you want to profile on GPU and MYRIAD devices, follow the steps described in the Configure Sudo Privileges without Password section of Set Up Target for Remote Profiling.
+If you want to profile on GPU and MYRIAD devices, follow the steps described in the Configure Sudo Privileges without Password section of Set Up Remote Target.

-If the automatic setup of GPU drivers fails, install dependencies on the remote target machine manually as described in the Install Dependencies on Remote Target Manually section of Set Up Target for Remote Profiling.
+If the automatic setup of GPU drivers fails, install dependencies on the remote target machine manually as described in the Install Dependencies on Remote Target Manually section of Set Up Remote Target.